Master of Nurse Practitioner

 |Duration||3 years part-time|

-This course has a broad scope for relevance and utility, yet has a balance of generic and specific content.
+This course provides the opportunity to cultivate capabilities relevant to the complex and challenging role of the Nurse Practitioner.
 You will explore theoretical and clinical practice components of the roles of nurse practitioners and study advanced practice across a range of clinical applications.
 Your studies will focus particularly on professional accountability, competency to practise, evidence-based practice, critical thinking, diagnostic reasoning, clinical decision making and the quality use of medicines.

 You will also be required to provide supplementary information with your application.
-Please note that the supplementary information is currently under review.
 For further information please contact Future Student Services on +61 8 9266 1000.

 Please refer to the following statements before applying for this course